-Faculty Director, American Indian Law and Policy Center
+Faculty Director, Center for the Study of American Indian Law and Policy

 A.B, Davidson College, 1981